Housing Market Forecast 2020

 Australia Rental Price Update

-The housing markets are clearly headed for retraction in 2019/2020.
-The stubbornnessof US President Trump’s “America First Policy” and tariffs against China, the ripple effects will take it’s toll on the Australian economy in the years ahead.
-Those effects not really apparent yet, might be equally felt among all major cities.
+The housing markets did fall into a retraction in 2018/2019.
+The stubbornness of US President Trump’s “America First Policy” and tariffs against China, the ripple effects will take their toll on the Australian economy in the years ahead.
+Those effects haven’t been felt is some cities, yet will inevitably be equally felt among all major cities as lending is tightened.

 First time homebuyer growth as surged in some states, however with tightened lending and a sagging economy, that might reverse itself.